hannesa2/panoramaGL/README.md

 PanoramaGL library was the first open source library in the world to see panoramic views on Android.
 This is a gradle built adaptation, along with other changes and updates.

-Temporal docs at the [original google code wiki](https://code.google.com/p/panoramagl-android/wiki/UserGuide#Introduction)
+Temporal docs about panorama object and json protocol the [original google code wiki](https://code.google.com/p/panoramagl-android/wiki/UserGuide#Introduction) and [here the new usage](#usage)

 The supported features in version 0.2 beta are:
 * SDK 2.0 to 5.+.